 To date the influenza activity for both Cincinnati City and the State of Ohio is higher than the 2021 influenza season.
-As of 12/03/22, one pediatric death has been reported in Ohio by the Ohio Department of Health (ODH).
-In total ODH, has reported 2,872 hospitalized cases of influenza so far this season.
-According to weekly CDC influenza reporting, the percent of outpatient Illness is 7.2%, which is above the United States baseline of 2.5%.
-The Ohio Department of Health (ODH) has reported high percentages of ILI in outpatient settings from sentinel ILINet providers, in addition the percentage of emergency room visits exhibiting fever/ILI are increasing, and above the seasonal baseline for Ohio.
+As of 12/31/22, one pediatric death has been reported in Ohio by the Ohio Department of Health (ODH).
+In total ODH, has reported 7,152 hospitalized cases of influenza so far this season.
+According to weekly CDC influenza reporting, the percent of outpatient Illness is 5.4%, which is above the United States baseline of 2.5%.
+The Ohio Department of Health (ODH) has reported high percentages of ILI in outpatient settings from sentinel ILINet providers, the percentage of emergency room visits exhibiting fever/ILI are decreasing, and below the seasonal baseline for Ohio.

-According to Figure 7 above, 86% of those hospitalized for Influenza so far this season have either not been vaccinated or status is unknown for this year's influenzas virus.
+According to Figure 7 above, 82% of those hospitalized for Influenza so far this season have either not been vaccinated or status is unknown for this year's influenzas virus.
 Shown in figure 9, CHD's vaccination rates increase to its peak through the end of November.
-This season of influenza arrived earlier than what is expected, and CHD has not yet hit the peak of vaccination, this could be contributing to our higher rates of influenzas associated hospitalizations.
+This season of influenza arrived earlier than what is expected, and CHD has not yet hit the peak of vaccination, this could be contributing to our higher rates of influenzas associated hospitalizations early in this 2022-2023 season.
+Week 22-52 has only reported 11 hospitalized influenzas cases, this week and last week (Wk 22-51) only 11 were reported.
+This has been a sharp decrease in reported cases from the 88 reported between weeks 22-48 and 22-49 (11/27/22- 12/10/22).
+RSV cases in the United States continue to decrease, along with cases of Influenza in Cincinnati and Ohio.